LeonardKoll/foodfile/README.md

 # FoodFile
 FoodFile is a decentralized food traceability solution.
 To find out more about the project visit [foodfile.org](https://foodfile.org).

+## Technologies
+FoodFile is written in F# for ASP.Net Core 3 and implements the MVC pattern.
+Data is stored in Elasticsearch; Every FoodFile instance must be tied together with an Elasticsearch cluster.
+The frontend is built with React, Bootstrap and d3 for tree visualizations.

 ## Command-Line options
 All command line arguments are optional.
 The defaults (appSettings.json) are chosen to work with the [elasticsearch docker image](https://hub.docker.com/_/elasticsearch).
 It is recommended to provide your member-ID (--this).